Get insider access

 HDR Mode

-The HDR color volume is alright.
-It displays bright colors well, but it's limited by its incomplete color gamut and low contrast.
-The color volume is better with local dimming enabled than with it disabled, too, as you can see from the results below:
+The HDR color volume is good.
+It displays bright colors well, but it's limited by its incomplete color gamut and low contrast, so it can't display dark colors very well.
+The color volume is better with local dimming enabled than with it disabled, too.

 7.3